How to Design Search in User Interfaces: Tips and Practices

 There are different nuances of making the search interactions clear and intuitive, yet the three features below are core points to consider for the internal search:

-The tea e-commerce website includes the search control in the header, which is sticky and easily reached from any point of interaction
+The tea e-commerce website includes the search control in the header, which is sticky and easily accessible from any point of interaction

 UX Design Practices for Search